Viega: MegaPress

 MegaPress is system for joining black iron pipe for use on SCH 5-40 suitable for natural gas and mechanical applications.
 Fittings range in size from 1/2" - 4".

+GEOPRESS

+There are two types of GEOPRESS: GEOPRESS K and GEOPRESS Gas.
+These systems can be used for dispensing drinking water, gas, and even hydrogen.
+The name "GEOPRESS" is derived from "geography."
+There has been a legal dispute between Viega and Swiss Fittings, questioning the similarity of the brand "GOPRESS."
+The GEOPRESS System holds a DVGW certificate and is installed using a press ring.

 Markets

 Viega has offices and or manufacturing plants in Germany, Denmark, Finland, Italy, Hungary, Netherlands, Norway, Poland, Sweden, Belgium, Canada, Australia, and the United States.